 When should you talk to your kids about… shhhh… sex?

-We live is an over sexualized culture.
+We live is an over-sexualized culture.
 Pedophiles and rapists roam free.
-Bill boards plastered with
+Bill boards are plastered with

 almost pornographic images.
 Breasts sexualized to the point where using them to feed a baby is considered by many as indecent.
 Girls strut around in clothes so skimpy they look as if they are walking the streets.